alexe15/ALADIN.m/docs/index.md

 ---
-layout: post
+layout: page
-title: Blogging Like a Hacker
+title: ALADIN-M
 ---

-# Test
+# ALADIN-M
 This is a test.